gabrielpatricioasis/HeavenHell/README.md

 ## 🎮 VR Controls (Original)

-The primary way to experience the project using a VR Headset.
+The primary way to experience the project is using a PC-connected VR Headset via Unity (PCVR).

 - **Select World (Start Screen):** X Button (Left Controller).
 - **Return to Main Menu:** Left Grip (Side Button).